getfem/getfem/doc/sphinx/source/userdoc/appendixB.rst

 -------------------------------------

 You can use ``"IM_PRODUCT(IM1, IM2)"`` to produce integration methods on quadrilateral or prisms.
-It gives the direct product of two integration mathods.
+It gives the direct product of two integration methods.
 For instance ``"IM_GAUSS_PARALLELEPIPED(2,k)"`` is an alias for ``"IM_PRODUCT(IM_GAUSS1D(2,k),IM_GAUSS1D(2,k))"`` and can be use instead of the ``"IM_QUAD"`` integrations.